AnomalyMatch: Discovering Rare Objects of Interest with Semi-supervised and Active Learning: Methods

 \section{Methods}

-Our anomaly detection method, \texttt{AnomalyMatch}, consists of a semi-supervised binary classifier (normal vs. anomaly), using the \texttt{FixMatch} algorithm.
-We have combined this with an active-learning loop and an intuitive GUI.
+Our anomaly detection method, \texttt{AnomalyMatch}, consists of a semi-supervised binary classifier (normal vs. anomaly) built on an EfficientNet backbone fine-tuned for anomaly detection following the \texttt{FixMatch} semi-supervised training strategy.
+We combine this with an active-learning loop and an intuitive GUI.
 We detail each component here, highlighting key design decisions.
+Figure \ref{fig:diagram} shows a summary of the \texttt{AnomalyMatch} methodology which is fully described in this section.
+It shows the links between the semi-supervised component, active learning component and the expected inputs and outputs of the process.